 Old cars, like old bluesmen, are finicky: they cough when they start, they limp sometimes and they’re prone to parts just wearing out.

 It’s a life in parallel and that’s Ernest Lee.
 You don’t just play the blues, you live the life.

 These days singing songs of heartbreak have turned to nursing a bad heart and bad back.
 But he’ll get out to Grossman’s or some other club to perform any chance he can.
 All they have to do is call.
-There’s a new CD of songs was out just in in time for him to hear it before he died, Rhythm & Rhyme.
+His new CD of songs was out just in in time for him to hear it before he died, Rhythm & Rhyme.